yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Extensions/Hardware Wire Macro.md

 ```

 > Important:
-This macro generates an additional struct as peers of the attached struct.
+This macro generates an additional struct as a peer of the attached struct.
 The generated struct is named by adding the suffix `Ref` to the name of the attached struct.
 Do not interact with structs with the `Ref` suffix directly.